 - How to Bless Your Teen - Check out this post for 8 simple ways to show your teen love and respect on Valentine's Day...and every day!

 - This post, again from my series "5 Days of Serving Others at Christmas", suggests other ways to show love by serving your kids.

 - How 'bout a special family evening?
 Unless this is a regular event, why not try a family game night?
 Or, if you have little ones, too, have some printables ready and get your teens to get involved for a night of Valentine's Day crafts and activities (your little ones will LOVE this, and you'd be surprised how much fun your teens will end up having, too...).

-Valentine’s Day is all about showing love and appreciation, right?
-And I don’t think it’s coincidental that the date falls square in the middle of Random Acts of Kindness Week.
-Read this post I wrote for some ideas to show all the people in your life love and appreciation or head on over to the “official” RAK website!
+Valentine's Day is all about showing love and appreciation, right?
+And I don't think it's coincidental that the Great Kindness Challenge is scheduled for this month.
+(Did you see the post I shared on Instagram about it?)
+Here are some more ideas to show all the people in your life love and appreciation or head on over to the "official" Great Kindness Challenge website!

 Yet I know that many of us may be struggling during this holiday; feeling, perhaps, alone and even unlovable.
 If you're that person, or know someone who is, you may want to read this post from the Boundless blog: The Secret to a Great Valentine's Day.
 Actually, perhaps we should all read it, and consider changing up our approach...